joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/17/us/alcatraz-prison-trump-bondi-burgum-visit.html

 **Beware of ‘Swiper,’ a Fox at Grand Teton Park With a Penchant for Footwear**\
-`The fox has stolen at least 32 shoes, according to park officials, which warned campers to guard their belongings.`\
+`One or more foxes have stolen at least 32 shoes, according to park officials, who warned campers to guard their belongings.`\
 https://nytimes.com/2025/07/17/us/beware-of-swiper-a-fox-at-grand-teton-park-with-a-penchant-for-footwear.html

 **Republicans Fretted Over Ceding Spending Power to Trump.
 Then They Voted to Do It.**\